Trading with confidence through our industry-leading compliance standards.

 - A global team of specialists covering all major time zones.

-- Monjasa is an active member of the Maritime Anti-Corruption Network (www.maritime-acn.org), and works towards the vision of a maritime industry free of corruption that enables fair trade to the benefit of society at large.
+- An active member of the Maritime Anti-Corruption Network (www.maritime-acn.org) and working towards the vision of a maritime industry free of corruption that enables fair trade to the benefit of society at large.
 We are committed to ensuring good corporate practices within the maritime industry to tackle bribes, facilitation payments and other forms of corruption.